yuriy-chumak/ol/doc/reference/numerical-operations.md

 # <a name="="></a>=
 `(= z1 z2 ...)`, *procedure*

 Returns #true if arguments are equal in a mathematical sense.
+Up to 249 arguments are supported.

 ```scheme
 (= 123)                       ==>  #true